 “My mother-in-law, my father, my mother—they don’t believe in Christ.
 It’s me alone,” Sokhem said.
 “But I keep telling them the gospel.”

-OM MTI allows Sokhem to connect with his students and pray for them.
-He also travels to another province to share God’s Word.
+Sokhem quit his job at the international school and began teaching children from the slums on the outskirts of Phnom Penh.
+Now, he connects with his students daily and prays for them.
+He also travels regularly to another province to share God’s Word.
 “My vision is a church where I can teach English, a church where I can preach the gospel, a church where I can have my people come together and worship Him alone, not other gods.
 I want to see this in my community.
 Holy Spirit, help me.”